okuvshynov/vimqq/README.md

 ...
 ```

-Note that context is hidden in vim fold, but it is still part of the message.
+Note that provided context is hidden in vim fold, but it is still part of the message.
 If we would skip the warmup, we'll have to wait for the same 3 minutes to process the context.

 After we got the code, we can ask follow-up questions:
 ```